tdauth/scala-futures-promises/README.md

 This basic example shows how to create futures with the Scala FP implementation: [Example.scala](./src/main/scala/tdauth/futuresandpromises/example/Example.scala)

 ## Implementation based on CAS
+The package [cas](./src/main/scala/tdauth/futuresandpromises/cas) contains a CAS-based implementation of futures and promises.
+This is similar to the original Scala FP implementation.

 ## Implementation based on STM
+The package [stm](./src/main/scala/tdauth/futuresandpromises/stm) contains an STM-based implementation of futures and promises.

+See <https://github.com/anschwar/FutureSTM> for another Scala implementation.

 ## Implementation based on Scala FP without Derived Methods
 There is another implementation located in the package [nonderived](./src/main/scala/tdauth/futuresandpromises/nonderived) which is based on the first Scala FP implementation.